kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

 A bit of background
 -------------------
 Typically deep learning models are defined and trained on GPU-enabled workstations using PyTorch or TensorFlow libraries workflow.
 These models are suboptimal for inference on the edge, however, using Vitis AI they can be converted into a format that's suitable for running on the edge with FPGA-based hardware acceleration.
 Before the model can be deployed to the edge, it needs to be trained on a PC machine using either PyTorch or TensorFlow.

 This tutorial demonstrates training of a land cover segmentation UNet model with ResNet encoder implemented in PyTorch.
-The model produced in this step is later used for deployment to the edge.
+If you are a seasoned machine learning engineer, the process presented in this tutorial step will be familiar to you.
+The model produced by the training process is deployed to the DPU device in the following tutorials.

 Prerequisites
 -------------